ErikSeewald/Procedural-Aging/README.md

 # Procedural-Aging
+TODO: Beyond just the shader, context and the project itself, also explain systems like vertex painting etc.

+## Shaders
+TODO: Explain shader config and different files

 ## Context Parameters
 Beyond shader- and material-specific parameters, there are properties of objects and their environments themselves that also affect weathering.